TurkeyBlock/TBWebsite/README.md

 ## Background Information
 Turkeyblock.org is a serverless React website hosted on [Vercel](https://vercel.com), using [Supabase](https://supabase.com/)'s serverless-database API.
 It uses the [Vercel x Supabase](https://vercel.com/templates/next.js/supabase) starter, which contains middleware to filter registered users and styling for Supabase components.
 Costs are limited to that of the site's domain name.

 Turkeyblock.org is me poking my toes into web development; I began with the above starter and a client-side Tic-Tac-Toe tutorial, and I wrote the rest from the ground up.
+It's messy, it's odd, and I've learned a good bit.

 > [!NOTE]
 > The majority of pages are locked behind an account login; Anonymous logins are available and recommended.